scottyschup/ruby-curriculum/bonus/privacy.md

 ### `private`

 > * *private methods* cannot be called with an explicit
-> receiver. because you cannot specify an object when using them,
+> receiver.
+Because you cannot specify an object when using them,
 > private methods can be called only in the defining class. [...]

 Say we have some class with a private method `#private_thing`.